Reice Charles-Cook: Return to Bromley

 On 5 August 2022, it was announced that Charles-Cook had returned to Bromley, following a successful pre-season trial.

 Indy Eleven

 On 21 January 2025, USL Championship club Indy Eleven announced the signing of Charles-Cook ahead of their 2025 season.
 He made his debut for the club on 16 April, in a 1–0 victory over Miami FC in the U.S. Open Cup.
 His first league appearance came on 28 May in a 4–4 home draw against Hartford Athletic.

 International career

 Born in England, Charles-Cook is of Grenadian and Jamaican descent.
 He was called up to represent the Grenada national football team for matches in June 2021.
 He debuted for Grenada in a 1–0 2022 FIFA World Cup qualification loss to Antigua and Barbuda on 4 June 2021.

 Style of play

-Charles-Cook is a goalkeeper with excellent shot stopping abilities, athleticism and agility.
+Charles-Cook is a goalkeeper with shot stopping abilities and agility.